 to help us in our personal reflection.

-a) What caught my attention most and pleased me most in this episode?
+a) What caught my attention most and what did I like most in this episode?

 b) Four characters appear in the text: the woman, the daughter, the disciples and Jesus.
 What does the text say about each one’s attitude?
 With which of the four do you identify yourself most?
 Why?

-c) Jesus says that his mission does not permit him to listen to the woman’s request.
-But soon after he grants her request.
+c) Jesus says that His mission does not permit Him to listen to the woman’s request.
+However, soon after, He grants her request.
 How do you explain this sudden change in Jesus’ attitude?

 d) How did the woman’s reply concerning the dogs and the scraps influence Jesus?